Astrophytum Myriostigma | Bishop’s Cap Cactus

-Origin and Habitat: This is a popular variation of the Bishops Cap cactus.
-Highlands of Central and Northern Mexico.
+This is a popular variation of the Bishops Cap cactus from the highlands of Central and Northern Mexico.
 Elevations ranging from 750 to 1500 metres above sea level.
 This cactus grows with five ribs.
 There is also a four ribbed variety.